RespoDiff: Dual-Module Bottleneck Transformation for Responsible & Faithful T2I Generation: Experiments

 \subsection{Responsible Generation using SDXL}

 In this section, we explore the applicability of RespoDiff to large-scale generative models, specifically SDXL, for responsible T2I generation.
 We train our method using SDXL for the fair generation task and evaluate its effectiveness by comparing the results against the baseline SDXL model.
 The quantitative results are reported in \cref{tab:fairness_gender_sdxl} and \cref{tab:fairness_race_sdxl}.
+We also train RespoDiff using SDXL for safe generation and the results are provided in \cref{supp_sec:safe_sdxl}.

 As shown in \cref{tab:fairness_gender_sdxl} and \cref{tab:fairness_race_sdxl}, RespoDiff significantly mitigates biases related to gender and race that are present in SDXL, achieving substantial improvements.
 Importantly, our method preserves both the visual quality and image-text alignment of the original SDXL model.
 We also provide qualitative results demonstrating the transformation of concepts such as woman, Black race, Asian race, and White race in \cref{fig:sdxl_fair} and \cref{supp_sec:qualitative} of the Appendix.
 Notably, RespoDiff accurately steer generated images toward target concepts while maintaining consistency with the original content.